-In an event that prides itself on long-standing traditions, due to the pandemic, this year’s Masters is going to be unlike any other.
+In an event that prides itself on long-standing traditions, due to the pandemic, this year’s Masters Champions Dinner is going to be unlike any other.

 Golf’s revised calendar means cold November winds will replace the usually pleasant conditions that come with the tournament’s normal April start and its spring bouquet of blooming azaleas, and, for the first time ever, no ‘patrons’ will line the fairways at Augusta.

-Thankfully though, one of the great Masters traditions remains: The Champions Dinner.
+Thankfully though, one of the great Masters traditions remains: The Masters Champions Dinner.

 In a custom that began in 1952 with defending champion Ben Hogan, every year past Masters winners sit down together at Augusta on the Tuesday night before the tournament starts for a meal, with the menu chosen by the reigning champion.